Contact Sales

 What is holiday entitlement?

-Holiday entitlement – also known as annual leave entitlement – refers to the legal requirement for employers to give their staff a certain number of fully paid holidays.
+Holiday entitlement refers to the legal requirement for employers to give their staff a certain number of fully paid holidays.

-An employee’s annual leave entitlement depends on how many days or hours they work and whether they have any additional agreements in place with their employer.
-The specific terms of annual leave should be clearly outlined in each employment contract and discussed with every employee as part of their induction process.
+An employee’s holiday entitlement depends on how many days or hours they work and whether they have any additional agreements in place with their employer.
+The specific terms of leave should be clearly outlined in each employment contract and discussed with every employee as part of their induction process.

-Holiday entitlement is normally split into two main categories: statutory annual leave required by law and contractual annual leave which may be offered as a bonus at the discretion of the employer.
+Holiday entitlement is normally split into two main categories: statutory holiday entitlement required by law and contractual holiday entitlement which may be offered as a bonus at the discretion of the employer.

 One of the primary factors with holiday entitlement is the type of employment contract under which your staff are working.
 Full-time, part-time and zero-hours workers all have different statutory rights and leave entitlements, and these differences should be fully understood by line managers and staff alike.

-Full-time workers who work five days per week must receive at least 5.6 weeks of annual leave each year, which works out to 28 days’ paid holiday as a minimum.
+Full-time workers who work five days per week must receive at least 5.6 weeks of holiday each year, which works out to 28 days’ paid holiday as a minimum.

 Please note that statutory holiday entitlement is limited to 28 days.
 For example, employees working six days a week will still only be entitled to 28 days paid leave by law.

-Employees working part-time must receive at least 5.6 weeks of paid annual leave, although their total holiday entitlement will depend on how many days or hours, they work each week.
+Employees working part-time must receive at least 5.6 weeks of paid leave, although their total holiday entitlement will depend on how many days or hours, they work each week.
+It is calculated on a pro-rata basis.
 For example, if they work three days a week, they must get at least 16.8 days (about 2 and a half weeks)’ leave per year (3 × 5.6).

 How to calculate holiday entitlement for new starters